-- I. The bank should deploy adequate and sufficient AML/CFT officers and resources according to its size and risks, etc. The board of directors should appoint a senior officer to serve as AML/CFT responsible officer, who should be sufficiently authorized to coordinate and supervise AML/CFT affairs, and ensure such officers and responsible officer do not take other responsibility which conflicts with their AML/CFT responsibilities.
-In addition, domestic banks and the institution in charge of postal savings and remittance business should establish an independent AML/CFT responsible unit under chief executive officer, head office compliance unit, or risk management unit.
-Such unit is prohibited from dealing with affairs other than AML/CFT. - II.
-Responsible unit and responsible office described in last subparagraph are in charge of following affairs:
+I. The credit co-operative should deploy adequate and sufficient AML/CFT officers and resources according to its size and risks, etc. The board of directors should appoint a senior officer to serve as AML/CFT responsible officer, who should be sufficiently authorized to coordinate and supervise AML/CFT affairs, and ensure such officers and responsible officer do not take other responsibility which

-- (i) Supervising the planning and implementation of policies and procedures for identifying, assessing and monitoring ML/TF risks. - (ii) Coordinating and supervising the implementation of the bank-wide ML/TF risk identification and assessment. - (iii) Monitoring risks related to ML/TF. - (iv) Developing AML/CFT programs. - (v) Coordinating and supervising the implementation of AML/CFT programs. - (vi) Confirming the compliance with relevant AML/CFT regulatory requirements, including relevant Model Guidelines or self-regulatory rules established by associations of financial services industry and approved by FSC. - (vii) Supervising the reporting of suspicious ML/TF transactions and properties or property interests and locations of designated individuals or entities sanctioned under Counter-Terrorism Financing Act to the Investigation Bureau, Ministry of Justice. - III.
+- conflicts with their AML/CFT responsibilities. - II.
+Responsible officer described in last subparagraph are in charge of following affairs: - (i) Supervising the planning and implementation of policies and procedures for identifying, assessing and monitoring ML/TF risks. - (ii) Coordinating and supervising the implementation of the credit co-operative-wide ML/TF risk identification and assessment. - (iii) Monitoring risks related to ML/TF. - (iv) Developing AML/CFT programs. - (v) Coordinating and supervising the implementation of AML/CFT programs. - (vi) Confirming the compliance with relevant AML/CFT regulatory requirements, including relevant Model Guidelines or self-regulatory rules established by associations of financial services industry and approved by FSC. - (vii) Supervising the reporting of suspicious ML/TF transactions and properties or property interests and locations of designated individuals or entities sanctioned under Counter-Terrorism Financing Act to the Investigation Bureau, Ministry of Justice. - III.
 The responsible officer described in subparagraph I should report to the board of directors and supervisors (board of supervisors) or audit committee at least every half year.
-If any significant non-compliance is identified, responsible officer should immediate report to the board of directors and supervisors (board of supervisors) or audit committee. - IV.
-A foreign business unit of the bank should deploy adequate and sufficient AML/CFT officers by taking into account the number of local branches, size of business, risks, etc. and appoint a head responsible for supervising AML/CFT affairs. - V. The appointment of AML/CFT head of the bank's foreign business unit should meet local regulatory regulations and the requirements of local competent authorities.
-The head should be sufficiently authorized to coordinate AML/CFT affairs, including that the head may directly report to the responsible office described in subparagraph 1, and should not take other responsibilities except compliance head.
-In case where the head may take other responsibilities, the bank should discuss with local competent authorities to ensure such arrangement has no concern in conflict of interest and report to FSC.
+If any significant non-compliance is identified, responsible officer should immediate report to the board of directors and supervisors (board of supervisors) or audit committee.